St. Thomas & St. John Catholic Parish

 - From the cover of ‘Tithing for Catholics’

-Please place money in CTS box or give to Fr Antony directly.
+Please place money in CTS box or give to Fr Anil directly.

 The Parish - whole Church – depends on its members for finance to achieve its mission.
 That is why we have first and second collections at Mass and welcome people’s generosity in making donations.